-Since 1877 the historic American Humane Association has been at the forefront of every major advance in protecting children, pets and farm animals from abuse and neglect.
+Since 1877 the historic American Humane has been at the forefront of every major advance in protecting children, pets and farm animals from abuse and neglect.
 Today we're also leading the way in understanding human-animal interaction and its role in society.
-American Humane Association advocates for the American values of caring, compassion and hope.
+American Humane advocates for the American values of caring, compassion and hope.
 Our programs enrich our communities, protect our children, prevent abuse of animals, and embrace the power of the human-animal bond.

-American Humane Association works in association with the American film and TV industry to ensure the well-being of animal actors and promote the human-animal bond.
+American Humane works in association with the American film and TV industry to ensure the well-being of animal actors and promote the human-animal bond.
 They are on the set to protect animal actors.

 Doing Even More for Animal Actors

 When it comes to safety on set, nothing is too good for our favorite animal co-stars on the big and small screen.
 Over the past two years and right now we’re making major enhancements to further improve on our 99.98% safety record for animals on set.
 Here are four of them:

 - The creation of the first-ever Scientific Advisory Committee, composed of global experts in animal welfare, who are right now reviewing our comprehensive and science-based “Guidelines for the Safe Use of Animals in Filmed Media” – the bible of the industry – to make sure we are doing everything possible to protect animal actors and include the newest findings and research on animal welfare.

 - We have brought on Dr. Kwane Stewart, a respected veterinarian, to head the program and bring a new level of rigor and science to our mission and passion to protect the animals in our care.

 - As part of our efforts to further improve safety, we have just posted positions to hire licensed veterinarians to serve as our Certified Safety Representatives, and place them in geographic areas across the country where high volumes of filmmaking occurs, including Texas, New Mexico, New York, and Louisiana.
 We are constantly working to bring the highest levels of expertise and caring to our important work.